rrocker89437/Scrimba-Blackjack-game/notes.md

 // 3.
 Log it out!
 console.log(message);

 // ------------------------------------------------------------

-// Arrays - ordered lists of items

-let featuredPosts = [
-"Check out my Netflix clone",
-"Here's the code for my project",
-"I've just relaunched my portfolio"
-]

-console.log( featuredPosts.length ) // 3
-//length is no zero index. it starts at 1

-// Create an array that lists your i.e. experience, education, licenses, skills or similar
-// The items of the array should be strings let experience = [
-"CEO at Scrimba", //0
-"Frontend developer at Xeneta", //1
-"People counter for Norstat" //2
-]

-console.log(experience[1])
-console.log(experience[2])
-console.log(experience[0])
-// Make the following appear in the console:
-// Frontend developer at Xeneta
-// People counter for Norstat
-// CEO at Scrimba
-// ------------------------------------------------------------

-// Array - ordered list of items - coposite / complex data type

-// Create an array that describes yourself.
-// Use the three primitive data types you've learned let aboutMe = [
-"My name is Miah",
-27,
-true
-]

-// It should contain your name (string), your age (number),
-// and whether you like pizza (boolean)
-// ------------------------------------------------------------

-//Array.push() and .pop()
-let cards = [7, 4]
-cards.push(6) //adds 6 to array

-// Push the newMessage to the messages array, and then log out the array let messages = [
-"Hey, how's it going?",
-"I'm great, thank you!
-How about you?",
-"All good.
-Been working on my portfolio lately."
-]

-let newMessage = "Same here!"
-messages.push(newMessage)
-console.log(messages)

-// How can you remove the last item in an array?
-Try to google it! messages.pop(newMessage) console.log(messages)

-// ------------------------------------------------------------
-//Counting in Javascript

-// Count to ten!

-// We need to specify...

-// Where should we START counting?
-// Where is the FINISH line?
-// What's the STEP SIZE we should use?

-//start at 1
-//finish before 11 (10)
-// step size = increase by 1 each time

-// START.............
-FINISH.....
-STEP SIZE for ( let count = 1; count < 11; count += 1 ) {

-    console.log(count)
-    //1
-    //2
-    //3
-    //4
-    //5
-    //6
-    //7
-    //8
-    //9
-    //10

-}

-for ( let count = 1; count < 11; count += 2 ) {

-    console.log(count)
-    //1
-    //3
-    //5
-    //7
-    //9

-}

-// How would we go from 10 to 20?
-for ( let count = 10; count < 21; count += 1 ) {

-    console.log(count)

-}

-// Create a for loop that counts from 10 to 100 in steps of 10
-// Use console.log to log out the numbers for (let count = 10; count < 101; count += 10) {
-console.log(count)
-}

-// ------------------------------------------------------------
 let largeCountries = ["China","India","USA","Indonesia","Pakistan"]

 // Use a for loop to log the following to the console: